Wakal

-Wakal (Huacal in Spanish) is a Mexican electronic music project by Jorge Govea.
+Wakal (Spanish: Huacal) is a Mexican electronic music project by Jorge Govea.
 He is a Mexican musician currently living and working in Paris, France, who was a founding member of the independent record label, Discos Konfort.
 His first album revealed the way he mixed field recording (sounds of the streets), and popular melodies with dancefloor / electro / rock rhythms.

 History

 His album Pop Street Sound (2003) mixes Mexico City's street sounds, people's voices, and atmospheres with house, drum and bass and trip hop rhythms.
 It is dedicated to the people who work in the streets, such as hawkers, musicians, street comedians among others.
 The themes are inspired by public disorder and urban everyday life.
-The album cover shows a "bicitaxi", an example of all the different characters of that big city.
+The album cover shows a "bici-taxi", an example of all the different characters of that big city.

-In 2004, the EP Remixes Paissano was published in Europe.
+In 2004, the EP Remixes Paisano was published in Europe.
 This material includes remixes by Mexican artists from the experimental scene.
 The tracks are inspired by documents and official procedures needed to cross a physical border.
 These borders are somehow being overcome by telecommunications, and several labels (Netlabel) edit and distribute free music under Creative Commons rules.
-Remixes Paissano represents friendship between people of the same origin in internet times.
+Remixes Paisano represents friendship between people of the same origin in internet times.

-Desvia Si On Again (2006) is the title of the second album (Deviation Again?) that was distributed by French label MK2 and Discos Konfort.
+"Desvia Si On Again" (2006) is the title of the second album (Deviation Again?) that was distributed by French label MK2 and Discos Konfort.
 Its subject is "worldwide migratory phenomenon", people who move to find new spaces where to live and express themselves.
-The sound (Electro, Rock, Click&Cuts) includes popular melodies deconstructed and dancefloor adapted.
+The sound (Electro, Rock, Click&Cuts) includes popular melodies deconstructed and dance floor adapted.
 The cover shows a corrupted symbol referring to traffic signs and alarm signals.